Bridgeport, Chicago

-Bridgeport is one of the 77 community areas in Chicago, on the city's South Side, bounded on the north by the South Branch of the Chicago River, on the west by Bubbly Creek, on the south by Pershing Road, and on the east by the Union Pacific railroad tracks.
+Bridgeport is one of the 77 community areas in Chicago, on the city's South Side, bounded on the north by the South Branch of the Chicago River, on the west by Ashland Avenue, on the south by Pershing Road, on the east by the Union Pacific Railroad tracks, and on the northeast by the Dan Ryan Expressway.
 Neighboring communities are Pilsen across the river to the north, McKinley Park to the west, Canaryville to the south, and Armour Square to the east.
 Bridgeport has been the home of five Chicago mayors.
 Once known for its racial intolerance, Bridgeport today ranks as one of the city's most diverse neighborhoods.

 History

 Bridgeport was initially called the "Portage de Checagou" (or Portage des Chenes), and Fr.
 Jacques Marquette and trader Louis Joliet traveled through in 1673.
 It technically remained under French control until 1763, then British control until 1783 or 1795 (since British traders based out of Detroit or Canada used it).

 A settler named Charles Lee or Leigh came from Virginia and settled along the south fork of the Chicago River by 1804, but soon moved nearer to Lake Michigan after Fort Dearborn was completed.
 In April 1812, two of his tenants escaped to Fort Dearborn when visiting Winnebago proved unfriendly and massacred others at the trading post.
 The Leigh farm remained uninhabited as hostilities escalated into the Fort Dearborn massacre by summer's end and remained so until the U.S. Army rebuilt Fort Dearborn in 1816.
 Then a Detroit firm sponsored a trader, John Crafts, who rebuilt the trading post and named it "Hardscrabble".
 It grew to several cabins and a dormitory beside the trading post by the time of the Blackhawk War.
 Other residents who later became prominent included metis trader Alexander Robinson, schoolteacher Russell E. Heacock (who became the only dissenter to the plan to incorporate the Town of Chicago which was incorporated on August 12, 1833), and Jean Baptiste Beaubien (the second non-indigenous Chicago resident, an incorporation proponent and the town's first militia leader lived here 1840-1858).

 Heacock became a vocal proponent of the proposed Illinois and Michigan Canal, which led to the area's development in the 1830s, although others since the voyageur era had previously seen the potential replacing the portage with a canal.
-A limestone quarry was established in 1832 or 1833, which provided stone to improve the Chicago harbor.
+A limestone quarry was established in 1832 or 1833, which provided stone to improve the Chicago Harbor.
 In 1836 the area was renamed Bridgeport, the first Chicago neighborhood.